AI tax research for Claude & ChatGPT

 How It Works

 Connect taxmcp.io to your AI assistant, then ask tax questions the way you normally would.
-Every answer comes back with real citations.
+Every result includes a source link you can inspect.

 Add taxmcp.io to Claude Desktop, ChatGPT, or your preferred AI tool.
 One URL, under two minutes, and you're researching.